Illinois cancels band from fair lineup over Confederate flag

 Shenandoah released a statement saying it would appear, but added, “This ‘political correctness’ has to stop.
 It’s tearing our country apart.”

 Rep. Terri Bryant, a Republican from Murphysboro, said a Facebook campaign to boycott the fair is ill-advised.
-A private festival for 70 years before the state purchased it in 1985, the DuQuoin fair is struggling to recover.
-So is the larger state fair in Springfield earlier in August, from a two-year budget stalemate and a boycott would hinder nonprofits who have substantial fundraisers there, Bryant said.
+A private festival for 70 years before the state purchased it in 1985, the DuQuoin fair is struggling to recover — as is the larger state fair in Springfield earlier in August — from a two-year budget stalemate, and a boycott of DuQuoin would hinder nonprofits who have substantial fundraisers there, Bryant said.

 Bryant met with top Pritzker aides Monday in Chicago about the issue.
 Among other things, she pointed out that Snoop Dogg, who’s appearing at the state fair in Springfield, is promoting his latest album, “Make America Crip Again,” whose cover features the rapper standing over a corpse toe-tagged with Republican President Donald Trump’s name.